vitejs/vite/docs/guide/api-vite-environment.md

 A single Vite dev server can be used to interact with different module execution environments concurrently.
 We'll use the word environment to refer to a configured Vite processing pipeline that can resolve ids, load, and process source code and is connected to a runtime where the code is executed.
 Some examples of environments are browser, ssr, workerd, rsc.
 The transformed source code is called a module, and the relationships between the modules processed in each environment are kept in a module graph.
 The code for these modules is sent to the runtimes associated with each environment to be executed.
 When a module is evaluated, the runtime will request its imported modules triggering the processing of a section of the module graph.

 A Vite Module Runner allows running any code by processing it with Vite plugins first.
 It is different from `server.ssrLoadModule` because the runtime implementation is decoupled from the server.
 This allows library and framework authors to implement their layer of communication between the Vite server and the runner.
 The browser communicates with its corresponding environment using the server Web Socket and through HTTP requests.
-The SSR Module runner can directly do function calls to process modules.
-Other environments could run modules connecting to an edge runtime like workerd, or a Worker Thread in the same node process as Vitest does.
+The Node Module runner can directly do function calls to process modules as it is running in the same process.
+Other environments could run modules connecting to an edge runtime like workerd, or a Worker Thread as Vitest does.

 All these environments share Vite's HTTP server, middlewares, and Web Socket.
 The resolved config and plugins pipeline are also shared, but plugins can use `apply` so its hooks are only called for certain environments.
 The environment can also be accessed inside hooks for fine-grained control.